We are doing science for policy

 JRC's networking activities also respond to European policy makers' and EU Member States' increasing demands to establish common scientific reference systems.
 The JRC collaborates with hundreds of partner organisations in scientific networks worldwide, covering a broad range of fields from climate change and air quality to environmental monitoring of radioactivity and food contact materials.

-The JRC's European Union Reference Laboratory for alternatives to animal testing is the leading international centre for coordinating the validation of alternative methods.
+The JRC's European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM) is the leading international centre for coordinating the validation of alternative methods.

 The JRC supports the European Food Safety Authority's work on additives in feed at it's European Union Reference Laboratory for Feed Additives.